lemonad/ui-for-infants/docs/_posts/2017-06-09-background-i.md

 ---
-layout:  post
-title:   Background I. Apps for infants and toddler
+title:   "Background I. Apps for infants and toddler"
 date:    2017-06-09 11:21:29
-summary: What if we could design a user interface specifically for infants?
+excerpt: What if we could design a user interface specifically for infants?
 ---

 > The existing literature suggests that young children may benefit from using